Eric Hays: Life after college

 The left-handed Hays was taken in the ninth round of the 1975 NBA draft by the Milwaukee Bucks, but failed to make the team.

-Eric and Deb Hays moved to Sheridan, Ore., 75 miles north of Junction City, after his brief stint in Milwaukee.
+Eric and Deb Hays moved to Sheridan, Oregon, 75 miles north of Junction City, after his brief stint in Milwaukee.
 Hays took a job as the lone faculty member that made up the entire mathematics department at Sheridan High School, which consisted of 200 students in four grades.
 In addition to his teaching duties, he accepted positions as the assistant football coach, the junior varsity basketball coach and the head baseball coach at the high school.

 Hays heard from a student that Heathcote was awarded the head basketball coaching job at Michigan State University.
 Again, he followed his former coach and helped out as a graduate assistant.
 He coached the JV team, went to the varsity practices, and helped recruit high school talent.
 Among those recruited were eventual NBA players Jay Vincent and Earvin "Magic" Johnson, a superstar member of the Basketball Hall of Fame.

 The Montana Grizzly standout obtained his master's degree in mathematics in one year at MSU and was drawn back to Missoula by job openings in the math department as well as the head boys basketball coaching position at Hellgate High School.
-Along with newly-born twin daughters, Kelly and Kristy, the Hayses moved back to Missoula in 1977.
+Along with newly born twin daughters, Kelly and Kristy, the Hayses moved back to Missoula in 1977.
 Their son, Jeff, was born in 1983, and another set of twin girls, Molly and Mandy, was born in 1985.